doitintl/doit-easily-marketplace/api/README.md

 - IS_CODELAB - Internal.
 Flag to run in codelab mode.
 Enables approving accounts because codelab has no frontend integration
 - MOCK_PROCUREMENT - Internal.
 Flag to run in mock procurement mode.

-# Building the Image
-From the api directory

-    docker build -t doit-easily:latest .